Skip to main content

 getValueSources

-(field: string, operator: string, misc: { fieldData: Field }) => ValueSources;
+(field: string, operator: string, misc: { fieldData: Field }) => ValueSources | ValueSourceFullOptions;

 This function is invoked to get the list of allowed value sources for a given field and operator.
 The return value must be an array with one or two elements: "value", "field", or both (in either order).
-If the prop is not defined, () => ["value"] is used.
-The first element in the array will be the initial selection.
+The array members can also be a FlexibleOption as long as the name and/or value are "value" or "field", in the same pattern as the string-based configuration.

 fieldData is the full Field object from the fields array prop.
 This can be used to access additional and/or custom properties of the field.